drbean/edit/jeffreykuo/Send_thermal_pad.md

 time increased, the interlayer distance of BNNSs lengthened to 0.35 nm, while the thickness of the h-BN sheets decreased.

-Elastic Thermal pads can propose good thermal conductivity without the difficulty associated with thermal grease, managing of these materials is more accessible than thermal grease.
-Elastomeric thermal pads, is a logical extension of thermal grease: cured conductive paste in form of a pad.
-Elastomeric thermal pads can be compressible to within 25% of their total thickness to conform surface irregularities, compete with flowability of thermal grease ^24^.
-Flashback of the main issue on poor flexibility of silicone rubber composites with an inorganic particle, the existence of silicone resin may become a promising and attractive solution to obtain high thermally conductive rubber without sacrificing the flexibility.
-Silicone resin modified with some functional group to enhance the reinforcing effect on the silicone rubber/*h*-BN composites.
+Elastic thermal pads can provide good thermal conductivity without the difficulty associated with thermal grease, as managing these materials is easier than thermal grease.
+Elastomeric thermal pads are themselves a logical extension of thermal grease: cured conductive paste in the form of a pad, compressible to within 25% of their total thickness to conform to irregular surfaces, and competing with the flowability of their semi-fluid rival ^24^.
+Solving the main issue of the poor flexibility of silicone rubber composites with an inorganic particle promises to make the existence of silicone resin an attractive solution to obtaining high thermally conductive rubber without sacrificing flexibility.
+Silicone resin modified with some functional group to enhance the reinforcing effect of the silicone rubber/*h*-BN composite would appear to be the way ahead.

 Boron nitride (BN) consist of boron (B) and nitrogen (N) atoms, covalently bonded in a honeycomb configuration, as a layered structure.